WELCOME TO THE Mental Health &

 An online tool for parents or caregivers dedicated to transforming the lives of children and families struggling with mental health and learning disorders.
 Visit their website for more information!

-For Apps available on your Smartphone, go to the bottom of this page.
+For Apps available on your Smartphone, go to the bottom of the resources.

 The Mental Health & Wellness Center provides safe and supportive environments in the school setting where students can discuss a variety of topics in a confidential, nonjudgmental space staffed with professionals who are dedicated to improving the health, well being, and educational outcomes of all students.
 Through both on-campus programming and community-based partnerships, Santa Teresa students will receive assessment, counseling, and referrals to other support services to maximize student engagement and success.

-The Mental Health & Wellness Center is staffed with a Licensed Clinical Social Worker, MFT and Social Work Associates and Interns, and Community-Based Organizations (CBOs) to address challenging issues that may be interfering with the ability to be academically successful in school.
+The Mental Health & Wellness Center is staffed with a Licensed Clinical Social Worker, MFT and Social Work Associates and Interns, and Community-Based Organizations (also known as agencies) to address challenging issues that may be interfering with the ability to be academically successful in school.

 The MHWC addresses a wide variety of issues such as: